arcusmaximus/SottrModTools/Documentation.md

 ### Importing

 Start by extracting the .drm of the model you want to edit.
-Then launch Blender, choose File → Import → TR2013/ROTTR/SOTTR object, and select the .trXobjectref file.
+Then launch Blender, choose File → Import → Tomb Raider Reboot object, and select the .trXobjectref file.
 This will import the model's meshes, materials, and skeleton if there is one.

 The import filechooser has the following options on the right hand side: